intel-lab-lkp/linux/Documentation/core-api/workqueue.rst

   BH work items cannot sleep.
 All other features such as delayed queueing, flushing and canceling are supported.

+``WQ_PERCPU``
+  Work items queued to a per-cpu wq are bound to that specific CPU.
+  This flag it's the right choice when cpu locality is important.

+  This flag is the complement of ``WQ_UNBOUND``.

 ``WQ_UNBOUND``
   Work items queued to an unbound wq are served by the special worker-pools which host workers which are not bound to any